 About Rep. Ed Orcutt

-Focused on creating jobs and protecting taxpayers, Ed is an advocate for pro-growth policies that benefit families and communities.
+Focused on creating jobs and protecting taxpayers, Ed is an advocate for policies that benefit families and communities.
 He is also a strong voice for a more effective and accountable state government that works for – not against – property owners and employers.

 Ed and his wife, Marcie, have been married since 1996 and live in Kalama.